MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/enterprise-scale-landing-zone.md

 ## Design guidelines

 Guide to the critical decisions that drive the design of the Cloud Adoption Framework for Azure enterprise-scale landing zone.
-There are 6 critical design areas that can be used to review and modify your enterprise-scale landing zone or any other Azure Landing Zone implementation:
+There are six critical design areas that can be used to review and modify your enterprise-scale landing zone or any other Azure Landing Zone implementation:

 - [Identity and access management](../../ready/enterprise-scale/identity-and-access-management.md)
 - [Network topology and connectivity](../../ready/enterprise-scale/network-topology-and-connectivity.md)